-- Help combat estrogen dominance (the leading cause of thyroid nodules and thyroid cancer!)
+3. Help Combat Estrogen Dominance (The leading cause of thyroid nodules and thyroid cancer!)

 Most pre-menopausal women I work with have some level of estrogen dominance, which is barely surprising, given the estrogenic cocktail of skincare products, cleaners, packaging and food we are exposed to in our modern world.
 Leafy greens can reduce the load.
 Goitrogenic vegetables are rich in a substance called DIM (diindolylmethane) which is key in liver detoxification as well as the elimination of mutated estrogen metabolites.
 This, in turn, helps women maintain a healthy balance of estrogen, progesterone and thyroid hormone, which is critical if you want to naturally balance hormones.

 As a result, you can better filter estrogen metabolites from your body, suggests this research from The Institute for Hormone Research.

 In this study, after indole-3-carbinols from crucifers were given to people in supplement form, urine samples were taken.
 The results showed that increased concentrations of estrogen metabolites were filtered from the body, including greater removal of estradiol, estrone, estriol and 16-alpha-hydroxytestrone.
 As these estrogen byproducts can be harmful if they keep circulating at high levels, women who eat their leafy greens may reduce estrogen dominance.
 Stabilizing estrogen can also help stabilize many other hormones.
 I offer other tips on how to do this here in this article.